-18. Subsequent events
+17. Subsequent events

-Management has evaluated subsequent events and their potential effects on these consolidated financial statements through the date the consolidated financial statements were available to be issued.
+Management has evaluated subsequent events and their potential effects on these consolidated financial statements through March 1, 2021, which is the date the consolidated financial statements were available to be issued.

 On January 19, 2021, the Company completed the previously announced underwritten public offering (the "Equity Offering") of 6,244,500 shares of its Class A common stock at a public offering price of \$24.00 per share.
 814,500 shares of such Class A common stock were sold in the Equity Offering in connection with the full exercise of the underwriters' option to purchase additional shares of Class A common stock pursuant to the underwriting agreement.